Muse Video logoMuse Video

 How to use Muse Video in 3 steps

-Build a Muse Video prompt as a simple creative loop: describe the scene, generate a preview, then refine motion, visual detail, and audio direction.
+Treat a Muse Video prompt as a short production note.
+Describe the scene, generate a preview, then refine motion, visual detail, and audio direction.

 DESCRIBE